dib-lab/2022-paper-branchwater-software/manuscript.md

 the types of metagenomes recovered: the majority were annotated as "human gut metagenome" or "gut metagenome", with a smaller number of other gut-related categories, including "wastewater metagenome" and "mouse gut metagenome".
-Branchwater also reported 167 "sediment metagenome" samples, but upon further investigation, many of these originated from a transect study investigating the presence of microbes with distance from wastewater treatment.
+Branchwater also reported 167 "sediment metagenome" samples, and upon further investigation, many of these originated from a transect study investigating the presence of microbes near a wastewater treatment plant.

 | ScientificName         |   count of matches |
 |:-----------------------|-----------------:|